 pragma Assert (Assertion_Checked_By_The_Tool); -- info: assertion proved pragma Assert (Assumption_Validated_By_Other_Means); -- medium: assertion might fail pragma Assume (Assumption_Validated_By_Other_Means); -- The tool does not attempt to check this expression. -- It is recorded as an assumption.

-ignore them, either by turning them into
+choose to instruct GNATprove to ignore them, either by turning them into

-assumptions, like in our example, or by using a
+assumptions, as in our example, or by using a

 pragma Annotate.
 In

 Local Ghost Variables¶

 You can use ghost code to enhance what you can express inside intermediate